 Many co-curricular activities are infused with the values of civic engagement at Hamline University.
-For example, current programs include the aforementioned School of Education's Hamline-to-Hamline Collaboration, the Hedgeman Center's Dr. Martin Luther King Jr. Commemoration and Day of Service, and our active McVay Youth Partnership which places our students as mentors for immigrant youth in Saint Paul.
-The Wesley Center's LEAP into St. Paul, offers a community service initiative for new students and its Catalyst Alternative Spring Break Trips program offers all students the opportunity to give service in underserved communities locally and across the country.
+For example, current programs include the aforementioned School of Education's Hamline-to-Hamline Collaboration; the Hedgeman Center's Dr. Martin Luther King Jr. Commemoration and Day of Service; and the Wesley Center's active McVay Youth Partnership which places our students as mentors for immigrant youth in Saint Paul, its service opportunities through Hamline Connects, and LEAP internships with a variety of local community partners.